 From the scrawled maps that have replaced the dreaded Fog of War, to the Wonders that now stand proud and massive on their own tiles, to the art style of the Civ 6 leaders, this is definietly a high note for the modern era of Civilization games.
 The Civ 6 DLC library, including the wonderful stuff to come out of the New Frontier Pass, further elevate this game.
 Despite all this, however, the King (or Deity?) remains unchallenged.
 There are some amazing Civ 6 mods to check out too.

 Remember the charm I prattled on about while discussing the original Civ?
 Well, this is where it made a triumphant return – with full 3D graphics.
 From that sweeping, lovely menu music (Baba Yetu), to Leonard Nimoy sagely giving you inspirational quotes each time you discovered a technology, to the fact that in the late-game you could seamlessly zoom out into space and see the whole world, Civ IV was a real charmer.

 It wasn’t just superficial, either.
-Religion as a tool of control made its debut, and with the expansions we got fantastic features like vassal states and espionage (I’ll never forget my successful death-or-glory mission to sabotage Mansa Musa’s spaceship production and steal the Space Race victory).
+Religion as a tool of control made its debut, and with the expansions we got fantastic features like vassal states and espionage.
+I’ll never forget my successful death-or-glory mission to sabotage Mansa Musa’s spaceship production which let me steal the Space Race victory at the eleventh hour.

 For all its charms, Civ IV was still flawed.
 War was an unstrategic slog consisting of the infamous ‘stacks of doom’, the late-game dragged on, and religion was never as effective as it could’ve been.
 Even though going back to it now is surprisingly tough after playing the complete versions of Civ V and Civ VI, the depth and presentation of Civ IV, and its role in progressing the series, wins it the top spot.